-The Performance Fee shall be a percentage of the increase in the Net Asset Value of each Share Class in excess of the Share Class's High Water Mark (as defined below) (the "New Net Appreciation").
-The Performance Fee will be calculated and accrued on each Valuation Point as an expense of the relevant Share Class and will be payable in arrears, at the end of the Calculation Period (as defined below or, if earlier on one of the following times).
+The Performance Fee shall be a percentage of the increase in the Net Asset Value of each Share Class (or, for Share Classes WD, only to the NAV at or over USD 100,000,000 in aggregate as mentioned above) in excess of the relevant Hurdle Rate and subject to that Share Class's High Water Mark (as defined below) (the "New Net Appreciation").
+The Performance Fee will be calculated and accrued on each Valuation Point as an expense of the relevant Share Class and will be payable in arrears, within 30 days of the end of the Calculation Period (as defined below or, if earlier on one of the following times).